 - Do an advanced search including or excluding search terms

-In terms of related searches, there also some major differences between Google and Naver.
+In terms of related searches, there are also some major differences between Google and Naver.
 For Naver:

 - It can create a list of either related searches or recommended searches depending on the keyword provided